gh-unit/gh-unit/README.md

 This may seem strange that we run via xcodebuild with a RunScript phase in order to work on the command line, but otherwise we may not have the environment settings or other XCode specific configuration right.

-Example Makefiles:
+## Makefile

+Example Makefile's for Mac or iPhone apps:

 - [Makefile](http://github.com/gabriel/gh-unit/tree/master/Project/Makefile) (for a Mac App)
 - [Makefile](http://github.com/gabriel/gh-unit/tree/master/Project-IPhone/Makefile) (for an iPhone App)

-The script will return a non-zero exit code on test failure so your continuous integration scripts work.
+The script will return a non-zero exit code on test failure.

 ## Running a Test Case / Single Test